-Results concerning patients treated with NAC, as compared to those who took a placebo, revealed two important findings:
+Results (published in 2017) concerning patients treated with NAC, as compared to those who took a placebo, revealed three important findings:

 - Patients treated with NAC showed an improvement of their cognitive symptoms, in particular the speed of information processing, which is of crucial importance for cognitive functions (attention, abstraction, communication, memory, etc.).
 This result is highly relevant since no presently available medication is likely to improve cognitive functions, which play an essential role in everyone’s daily life.

 - NAC improves the structure of the fornix and the functional connectivity of the cingulum; the fornix and the cingulum are two important connections, which link the hippocampus, responsible for the functioning of memory, with other areas of the brain.
 It is the first time that a treatment allows to influence connectivity.

 - Patients in whom a “redox” blood marker, which allows to evaluate the state of oxidation in cells, has a high level of activity (synonymous with a state of high oxidation) also showed an improvement of their positive symptoms (hallucinations, confusion, incoherent behaviour) following treatment with NAC.